 My name is Heidi Viars.
 I am the mother of six kids.
 I have have been married for 27 years to the most incredible man.
 I love to spend time in nature.

 Here in the woods, by the lake, in an early sunrise, or sunset, God reveals so much of Himself.
-Pondering and questioning seems to come natural here, in creation.
+Pondering and questioning seems to come naturally here, in creation.
 This blog reflects much of what I experience outside on my walks and what God reveals to my heart as I walk with Him.

 I met Jesus Christ on a different path about 18 years ago.
 That path was mostly dark, though I had been blind to how dark it truly was, until I had reached the end.
 At the end of that road, in my home and alone, I had planned to end my life.